occipital/django-content-settings/docs/first.md

 ]
 ```

-Now, you can *use settings* in templates like this:
+Now you can access settings in templates like this:

 ```html
 <b>{{ CONTENT_SETTINGS.MY_VAR }}</b>
 ```

+---

-### Step 4 (optional): Configure Preview on Site
+### Step 4 (Optional): Configure Preview on Site

-Add preview on site middleware `"content_settings.middlewares.preivew_on_site"` to the `settings.py` to be able to see the changes live, before applying those for all users.
+To preview changes before applying them to all users, add the `"content_settings.middlewares.preview_on_site"` middleware to your `settings.py`:

 ```python
 MIDDLEWARE = [